philsturgeon/phil.bike/src/content/cotswold-gravel.md

 <hr>

-_Support reforestation and keep these articles coming by [donating to my reforestation campaign on Offset Earth](https://offset.earth/philsturgeon)._
+_Support reforestation and keep these articles coming by [donating to my reforestation campaign on Ecologi](https://ecologi.com/philsturgeon)._